samanthamoss87/thai_massage/README.md

     <img src="readme-images/contact-form.png" alt="Contact us">
 </div>

-- User can send us messages through this form that will be saved to the databse
+- User can send us messages through this form that will be saved to the database
 - User's message will send to the owner's email